HinChou/R-Shiny-Project/README.md

 # R-Shiny-Project
-Portfolio Optimization Demo
+Real Time Portfolio Optimization Demo

 Using Shiny in R to create a website

-Performing portfolio optimization (demo) for investors
+Performing portfolio optimization (demo) for investors using real time data from yahoo

 Shiny should contain sever.R and ui.R which is the user interface.